-- Identifying, evaluating and imitating examples of quality writing. - Experimenting with different styles, forms and language techniques. - Planning, rethinking, rearranging and polishing writing. - Reflecting on the role/s and relevance of written texts in contemporary culture. - Publishing writing: traditional and online media.
+- Identifying, evaluating and imitating examples of quality writing. - Experimenting with different styles, forms and language techniques. - Planning, rethinking, rearranging and polishing writing. - Working within a writing community to receive and provide feedback at all stages in the creative process. - Reflecting on the role/s and relevance of written texts in contemporary culture. - Publishing writing: traditional and online media.

-- Investigating quality writing 20%

-- Writing portfolio experiments 15%

-- Creative compositions finished products
+- Workbook experiments 15% - Creative compositions and presentations finished products 85%

-65%